Trees and possible dangers

 The local council can require vegetation to be trimmed if it obstructs the view on a highway (s39, Local Government (Highways) Act 1982 (Tas)).
 There are also requirements to trim vegetation under the Roads and Jetties Act 1935 (Tas) where the vegetation obstructs the view of a person using a road (s42).
 If a person fails to comply with a direction to do so, the local council or road authority may trim the vegetation.

-A neighbour might allow things which would not naturally be on the land to accumulate.
+A neighbour might allow things which would not naturally be on the land to accumulate – for example, the hoarding of cars.
 If the things would not be there in the ordinary use of the land, and if they cross the boundary and cause damage to the adjacent owner or occupier, there will be certain legal consequences.
 Although the things need not be dangerous in themselves, common examples of the problem are fire, explosives, flammable substances, things which may give off a damaging gas, stored water and electricity.
 If the thing is in this category, compensation may be obtained for damage caused (damages).
 It is a very technical area of law, and legal advice is necessary.

 It may be appropriate to inform the council of the existence of anything nearby which is highly dangerous or may cause damage if it were to escape before taking any other action.